-Application Systems Division: Provides support for the full software development lifecycle of application systems developed or hosted by NIST for various computer platforms; implements appropriate data warehouse and report generation infrastructure.
-Supports the development of systems to collect and disseminate NIST corporate information via robust data warehouse and data mining technologies.
-Maintains established application systems in support of critical NIST business operations in conformance of the software development lifecycle policies.
-Develops and maintains database systems including the design of the IT infrastructure in support of these systems.
-Utilizing the software development lifecycle process, develop and deploy new applications using the best technologies available.
+SYSTEMS DIVISION (183.00): Supports the full lifecycle of application systems developed or hosted by NIST for various computer platforms in conformance with the NIST software development lifecycle process; develops and supports mobile applications; develops and support MS SharePoint applications; implements appropriate data management, data warehouse and report generation infrastructure; supports the development of systems to collect and disseminate NIST corporate information via robust data warehouse and data mining technologies; maintains established application systems in support of critical NIST business operations; develops and maintains database systems; develops and deploys new applications based on Customer requirements and priorities.

 INFRASTRUCTURE SYSTEMS DIVISION (184.00): Manages and supports NIST’s enterprise on- and off-premise computing and data storage environments that underpin NIST’s mission and business functions, including high performance scientific computing systems, COTS scientific software hosting, virtualized systems, and cloud-hosted infrastructure.
 Manages NIST’s on-premise, centrally-managed computing facilities and disaster recovery services.
 Provides the OISM’s log management system and monitors infrastructure performance and capacity to achieve optimal use of resources managed.
 Evaluates alternative approaches for satisfying customer needs and recommends solutions based on NIST priorities and resources.